Search

 BBC

-BBC cricket correspondent Jonathan Agnew was full of praise for England’s performance, describing it as one of “the greatest victories I have seen overseas”.
+Feeling optimistic about England’s display, BBC cricket correspondent Jonathan Agnew referred to it as one of “the greatest victories I have seen overseas.”

-“Australia’s chairman of selectors, Andrew Hilditch, is under immense pressure,” Agnew wrote.
+According to Agnew, “Australia’s chairman of selectors, Andrew Hilditch, is under immense pressure.”

-Agnew also dismissed the threat of Phil Hughes’s impending selection for the third Test, and laughed off suggestions that Shane Warne was on the verge of a comeback.
+Agnew also played down the potential impact of Phil Hughes’s upcoming selection for the third Test and ridiculed the notion that Shane Warne might make a return.

-“(Hughes) is a high-risk player at the top of the innings and England won’t to be scared of him because they have successfully devised plans to get him out,” he wrote.
+“(Hughes) is a high-risk player at the top of the innings and England won’t be intimidated by him because they have effectively crafted strategies to dismiss him,” he stated.

-“Warne is not going to be playing in this series.
-Those who want him in the team need to face up to reality.”
+“Warne is not going to be part of this series.
+Those advocating for his inclusion need to confront the reality.”

 The Guardian

-Guardian columnist Vic Marks foresaw a bleak future for Australia, declaring “any side who concede 1137 runs while taking six wickets have fundamental problems”.
+Guardian columnist Vic Marks anticipated a grim outlook for Australia, stating, “any team that concedes 1137 runs while claiming six wickets faces fundamental issues.”

-Mike Selvey preferred to focus on England’s performance, which he said “bordered on flawless”.
+Mike Selvey, on the other hand, chose to highlight England’s performance, which he claimed “bordered on flawless.”

-“From first over to last, they dominated proceedings, first with ball and in the field, and then with bat.”
+“From the first over to the last, they dominated the match, first in the bowling and fielding department, followed by their batting.”

 The Daily Mail

-Lawrence Booth focused on the changing of the guard in Ashes cricket, and talked of the “new Ashes order”.
+Lawrence Booth highlighted the transitional phase in Ashes cricket, addressing the notion of the “new Ashes order.”

-“The boot is on the other throat now, and you won’t find too much sympathy from the English,” Booth wrote.
+“The tables have turned now, and you won’t find much sympathy from the English,” Booth noted.

-“The Adelaide Test – a defiant response to the trauma here four years ago – showcased the new Ashes order to perfection.
+“The Adelaide Test – a resilient response to the disappointment four years prior – perfectly showcased the new Ashes order.”

-“The disparity has caught even the more optimistic Englishmen by surprise.
-Only three Australians – Hussey, Haddin and Shane Watson – have held their end up.
+“The gap has stunned even the most optimistic English supporters.
+Only three Australians – Hussey, Haddin, and Shane Watson – performed adequately.”

-“England have not a single player out of form, and were even able to take Stuart Broad’s series-ending injury in their stride: after all, Chris Tremlett, the man expected to take his place in Perth, would stroll into this Australia team.”
+“England boasts no players out of form, and they managed to adapt to Stuart Broad’s series-ending injury seamlessly: after all, Chris Tremlett, who is projected to replace him in Perth, would easily fit into this Australian lineup.”

 The Daily Telegraph

-Steve James was amazed by the speed of Australia’s collapse on day five, claiming they “folded like a pack of cards”.
+Steve James expressed astonishment at the rapidity of Australia’s collapse on day five, asserting they “folded like a house of cards.”

-“I wouldn’t play any of this (England) team against Victoria in Melbourne this week.
-Rest the lot of them.
-They deserve it.
+“I wouldn’t consider fielding any of this (England) team against Victoria in Melbourne this week.
+They deserve a break.

 The Daily Mirror

-Former England captain Sir Ian Botham wrote of his surprise at the gulf between the two sides.
+Former England captain Sir Ian Botham expressed his astonishment regarding the disparity between the two teams.

-“I might have to start adjusting my Ashes predictions,” he wrote.
+“I might need to revise my Ashes predictions,” he commented.

-“I thought England would win by two clear Tests, but if all the batsmen are in this kind of form with bowlers who are clearly on top of their game, how on earth are Australia going to stop them?”
+“I anticipated England winning by two clear Tests, but if all the batsmen maintain this performance level alongside bowlers who are evidently in form, how on earth are Australia going to stop them?”

-Beefy’s famous British bravado, which almost spilled over in the Adelaide Oval car park on Monday, was also obvious in his column.
+Beefy’s characteristic British bravado, which nearly erupted in the Adelaide Oval car park on Monday, was also evident in his column.

-Buford Balony says: Let them be cocky because we will smash them in Perth…I hope.
+Buford Balony says: Let them be overconfident because we will crush them in Perth…I hope.

 Newsletter